How many types of attention are there? Part 1

 • Focusing on the text is called top-down attention, which is a form of attention that requires mobilization, time, and motivation.

-This is best shown when we compare eye-tracking data from our attention AI Predict that show the contrast of what people look at during the first couple of seconds, relative to the last couple of seconds (when images are present for 5 seconds):
+This is best shown when we compare eye-tracking data from Neurons AI that show the contrast of what people look at during the first couple of seconds, relative to the last couple of seconds (when images are present for 5 seconds):

 Note that the brand only gets attention at the last 2 seconds.